Why I am Still a Christian

 God: Maybe, Yes or No?

-The first most important thing to determine is regarding the existence of God.
+The first and most important thing to determine is about God: Does God exist?

 These days many people take the position of physicalism (also called materialism, or methodological naturalism).
 This view is very much oriented toward science and only the answers of science.
 This is the idea that:

 The physicalist view is incompatible with gods of course.
-Note however that the physicalist view is a metaphysical opinion. note No experiment can confirm the view, therefore science is impotent to prove the truth of the view.
-The physicalist position itself therefore is not scientific; it cannot even justify itself.
+Note however that the physicalist view is a metaphysical opinion. ••• No experiment can confirm the view, therefore science is impotent to prove the truth of the view.
+The physicalist position itself therefore is not scientific, and it cannot even justify itself.

 The strong version of this idea is that only scientific answers are answers of truth.
 Again, this is a metaphysical opinion.
 And, there are no scientific tests or experiments that could show characteristically that non-scientific answers are non-truth.
 That is, this statement is scientifically unprovable, therefore this is self-refuting and it is a false idea.